-- dressing gown, slippers and small overnight bag/toiletries in case of overnight stay
+- Dressing gown, slippers and small overnight bag/toiletries in case of overnight stay

-- contact telephone number for a lift home
+- Contact telephone number for a lift home

-- something to read or to pass the time
+- Something to read or to pass the time

 Please do not:

-- bring any valuables or wear jewelry
+- bring any valuables or wear jewellery

 - wear nail varnish or false nails